mgenware/recolor-img/README.md

 # recolor-img

-Recolor an image (useful for coloring toolbar icon)
+Recolor an image (SVG and PNG), useful for recoloring toolbar icons.

 ## Installation